How To Prepare For A Second Lockdown At Home

 • whatever your family likes to eat

-Don’t forget to stock the comfort food too.
+Don’t forget to stock up on comfort food, too.
 If you need some chocolate at night, stock some chocolate.
 If you can’t get through a day without a soda, stock the soda.
 Now is not the time to get noble and think you won’t need it.
-You will and you will be happy you did stock those things.
+You will, and you will be happy you did stock those things.

 2. Having non-food items stockpiled for at least 8-12 weeks.
 While food may be easier to obtain during this lockdown, non-food items may not be available.
 Many states had determined what was essential and nonessential to purchase during the first lockdown.
 The national government may or may not be doing the same thing.
 While you would think that some things would still be essential, there is no guarantee of what the powers that be will think of as essential.